Roy-lab/scMTNI/README.md

 ## Step 1.
 Install
 The code is compiled and tested for Linux environment.
 GSL (GNU Scientific Library) is used to handle matrix-related and vector-related operations.
-It requires version of gcc-6.3.1.
+It requires GCC version of gcc-6.3.1 and GNU extension with std=gnu++14 setting.
 The typical install time on a "normal" desktop computer is a few minutes.

 1) git clone https://github.com/Roy-lab/scMTNI.git
 2) cd scMTNI/Code/